nvms/from/README.md

 <h1 align="center">@prsm/from</h1>

 Fluent query builder for filtering, transforming, and aggregating arrays of objects.
-Zero dependencies.

 ## Installation